-Hexavalent chromium has been classified by IARC as Group 1, carcinogenic to humans, with a well established link to lung cancer.[7,22] Several epidemiological studies have also found increased risks of cancer in the nasal cavity and paranasal sinuses in workers exposed to chromium [VI],[4,22] and sinonasal cancer among workers engaged in chromate production, chromate pigment production, and chromium plating.
-Compounds of chromium [III] and metallic chromium were classified as Group 3, not classifiable as to its carcinogenicity to humans.
-The current profile will focus on chromium [VI], which is the most carcinogenic species of chromium.
+Hexavalent chromium has been classified by the International Agency for Research on Cancer (IARC) as Group 1, carcinogenic to humans, with a well established link to lung cancer.[6,7] Several epidemiological studies have also found increased risks of cancer in the nasal cavity and paranasal sinuses in workers exposed to chromium [VI],[4,7] and sinonasal cancer among workers engaged in chromate production, chromate pigment production, and chromium plating.
+Compounds of chromium [III] and metallic chromium were classified as Group 3, not classifiable as to [their] carcinogenicity to humans.
+This profile will focus on chromium [VI], since it is the known cancer-causing form of chromium.

 *This designation applies to a number of different chromium [VI] compounds, including chromium trioxide and various chromic acid (chromate) compounds.

 Hexavalent chromium was not included in other Canadian government chemical listings reviewed.

 Hexavalent chromium is used to manufacture stainless steel and other alloys, pigments, and wood preservatives and in leather tanning and metal finishing (chrome plating).[4,8] Chromium [VI] compounds are also used in smaller quantities in printer ink toners, textile dyes, drilling muds, and during water treatment and chemical production.[3,4]

 Chromated copper arsenate (CCA) is a widely used wood preservative that contains hexavalent chromium.
 The use of CCA-treated wood for residential purposes was voluntarily phased out by industry at the end of 2003.
 Existing residential structures made with CCA-treated wood were not required to be removed.
 CCA is still used to preserve wood for industrial applications such as utility poles, pilings, and highway construction.